tobiasHeinke/monostyle/docs/tools.md

 # Missing Tools

-- present tense
+- present tense: use only one time level to reduce complexity e.g. don't write 'the button will'.
 - positive language: explain what to do instead of what not to.
+  Describe the effect of the activated option.
 - caps: link titles and emphasis
 - verbosity/ pleonasm
-- agreement: grammatical number of determiner and noun e.g. 'these galaxy'.
+- agreement: grammatical number of determiner and noun e.g. 'these galaxy', and more.